winterweird/bt-interview-tickets/README.md

 ## Coding assignment

 Assume you have a model «Ticket».
-How would you design an endpoint for updating ticket details?
+Implement an endpoint for updating ticket details.
 The endpoint should do the following:

 -   Save the submitted JSON data.
 Must be able to:
     -   Change assignee